ricallinson/mk3/README.md

 # mk3

 Command line interface for the Manzanita Micro USB Dongle Terminator.
+This is an alternative to the [MK3 Digital Perl Scanner Software](http://www.manzanitamicro.com/downloads/category/5-bms2?download=93%3Aperlscanner) provided by Manzanita Micro.

 ## Setup Development Environment